How to Draw Anime – You Can Do It!

 Grab Your Pencils – Let’s Learn How to Draw Anime!

-Incidentally, if you want to have even more fun drawing, it’s fun to sketch in Col-Erase colored pencils.
+Incidentally, if you want to have even more fun drawing, it’s fun to sketch with Col-Erase colored pencils.
 I love to sketch with Prismacolor Col-Erase; click here if you’d like to read about them.

 In the next section, I will walk you through 15 easy steps (yes, they are easy, I promise!)